vajrabisj/heroku-buildpack-v/README.md

 This buildpack installs the most recent commit of V from [https://github.com/vlang/v](https://github.com/vlang/v).

+### Since I am no longer interested in the V language, this repository is no longer maintained.
+If you are interested in taking over, let me know by opening an issue.

 ## Installation

 ### Create a Heroku app with this buildpack